Taxation of grants, scholarships and awards for merit

 Provisions on the liability to pay taxes on scholarships, grants and awards for merit are laid down in section 82 of the act on income tax (Tuloverolaki 1535/1992).
 The act does not further specify the meaning of the terms ‘scholarship’ or ‘other grant’.

-Under section 82, subsection 2 of the act on income tax, scholarships, study grants and other grants of the government, a municipality, wellbeing services county, another public entity or the Nordic Council are tax-exempt without any upper limit.
-From 2023, awards of merit referred to in subsection 1 are tax-exempt for their recipients.
+Under section 82, subsection 2 of the act on income tax, scholarships, study grants, other grants and awards of the government, a municipality, another public entity or the Nordic Council are tax-exempt without any upper limit.

-Notwithstanding this, scholarships, study grants and other grants of other than public entities or the Nordic Council are taxable insofar as, during the tax year, their total amount, when combined with the total amount of scholarships, other grants and study grants of public entities and the Nordic Council, exceeds the amount of the annual artist grant awarded by the State after the deduction of expenses incurred in acquiring and maintaining income.
+Notwithstanding this, scholarships, study grants, other grants and awards of other than public entities or the Nordic Council are taxable insofar as, during the tax year, their total amount, when combined with the total amount of scholarships, other grants, study grants and awards of public entities and the Nordic Council, exceeds the amount of the annual artist grant awarded by the State after the deduction of expenses incurred in acquiring and maintaining income.
 The Arts Promotion Centre Finland confirms the tax-exempt amount of the artist grant annually.

 Also considered as tax-exempt grants under section 82, subsection 4 of the act on income tax are the grants and subsidies (“library grants”) referred to in section 1 of the Act on Public Lending Right Compensation Grants and Subsidies (236/1961).

-Under section 82, subsection 2 of the act amending the act on income tax (Laki tuloverolain muuttamisesta 13/2018), as of the assessment of the tax year 2019, scholarships, study grants and other grants will be taxable income for the year in which they are paid.
+Under section 82, subsection 2 of the act amending the act on income tax (Laki tuloverolain muuttamisesta 13/2018), as of the assessment of the tax year 2019, scholarships, study grants, other grants and awards will be taxable income for the year in which they are paid.
 Up to 2018, grants were taxed as income for the year when they first became available to the beneficiary.

 2 Grants and scholarships